Graph and wreath products of cellular automata: Actions with unique visits by cellular automata

 Observe now that if the segment at the origin of a configuration $x$ is ``of type~$G$'' (the case $G'$ being symmetric), then we have

 if $\theta$ only looks at the central coordinate: we have

 and

-since $f((e,e) = f((e,g')), f((g,e) = f((g,g')$ by our choice of $f$ and since the action of $(e,g')$ is not visible at the origin.
-Similarly, strong faithfulness is contradicted for any $C$ that only looks at the central coordinate. \qee \end{remark}
+since $f((e,e)) = f((e,g')), f((g,e)) = f((g,g')$ by our choice of $f$ and since the action of $(e,g')$ is not visible at the origin.
+Similarly, unique visits are contradicted for any $C$ that only looks at the central coordinate. \qee \end{remark}